xymor/lightrail/README.md

 # config.strobe.*

-Strobe adds a config.strobe namespace to your application with two main methods:
+Lightrail adds a config.strobe namespace to your application with two main methods:

 * `remove_session_middlewares!` removes `ActionDispatch::Cookies`,
 `ActionDispatch::Session::CookieStore` and `ActionDispatch::Flash` middlewares;

 * `remove_browser_middlewares!` removes the `ActionDispatch::BestStandardsSupport` middleware.

-# Strobe::Encryptor
+# Lightrail::Encryptor

-Provides an encrypt/decrypt facility used across Strobe projects;
+Provides an encrypt/decrypt facility used across Lightrail projects;

-# Strobe::Wrapper
+# Lightrail::Wrapper

-Strobe::Wrapper provides a wrapper functionality to make it easier to generate JSON responses.
+Lightrail::Wrapper provides a wrapper functionality to make it easier to generate JSON responses.
 It is divided in three main parts:

 ### Creating a wrapper

 Each model needs to have a wrapper in order to be rendered as JSON.
 Instead of using several options (like `:only`, `:method` and friends), it expects you to explicitly define the hash to returned through the `view` method.
 Here is an example:

-    class AccountWrapper < Strobe::Wrapper::Model
+    class AccountWrapper < Lightrail::Wrapper::Model
       has_one :credit_card
       has_one :subscription

       def view
         attrs = [:id, :name, :user_id]

         if owner?
           attrs.concat [:billing_address, :billing_country]
         end

         # Shortcut for account.attributes.slice()
         hash = account.slice(*attrs)
         hash[:owner] = owner?
         hash
       end

       # Whenever an association method is defined explicitly
       # it is given higher preference.
 That said, whenever
       # including a credit_card, it will invoke this method